Tenderize/docs/guides/farm.md

 ## What is yield farming?

-Yield farming is another opportunity in the DeFi ecosystem to earn on top of your original holdings and on  top of your derivatives (e.g., TenderTokens).
+Yield farming is another opportunity in the DeFi ecosystem to earn additional rewards on top of your staking rewards from the TenderTokens.

-Farming consists of earning a portion of a protocol’s revenue on top of trading fees since you’re providing liquidity by allocating your share of SWAP tokens in the TenderFarm.
+Farming consists of earning a portion of the revenue made from trading fees for providing liquidity by farming SWAP tokens in the TenderFarm.

 ## How to Farm on Tenderize